radiofrance/rf-liquidsoap/README.md

 configuration files are split in two.
 This separation allows us to industrialize our station definitions:

-- The `scripts/` folder contains a common set of liquidsoap scripts that are reused for each station.
+- The `scripts/` folder contains a common set of Liquidsoap scripts that are reused for each station.
 You may see it as a versionned "template folder" or "app".
 When we bring changes to these configuration files all of our streams are impacted.